-Thank you for purchasing the Belkin Wireless G Router (the Router).
-The following two short sections discuss the benefits of home networking and outline best practices for maximizing your wireless home network range and performance.
-Please be sure to read through this User Manual completely, and pay special attention to the section entitled "Placement of your Router for Optimal Performance" on page 2.
+Thank you for purchasing the Belkin High-Speed Mode Wireless G Router (the Router).
+Below are two short sections, one discusses the benefits of home networking, the other outlines best practices in order to maximize your wireless home network range and performance.
+Please be sure to read through this User Manual completely, and pay special attention to the section on entitled "Placement of your Wireless Networking Hardware for Optimal Performance" on the next page.
+By following our simple setup instructions your Belkin Home Network will allow you to:

-- Share resources, such as files and hard drives among all the connected computers in your home - Share a single printer with the entire family - Share documents, music, video, and digital pictures - Store, retrieve, and copy files from one computer to another • - Simultaneously play games online, check Internet email, and chat
+- Share one high-speed Internet connection with all the computers in your home - Share resources, such as files, and hard drives among all the connected computers in your home - Share a single printer with the entire family - Share documents, music, video, and digital pictures - Store, retrieve, and copy files from one computer to another - Simultaneously play games online, check Internet e-mail, and chat

-Advantages of a Wireless Network
+Here are some of the advantages of setting up a Belkin Wireless Network:

-- Mobility you no longer need a dedicated "computer room"-now you can work on a networked laptop or desktop computer anywhere within your wireless range - Easy installation The Belkin Easy Installation Wizard makes setup simple - Flexibility set up and access printers, computers, and other networking devices from anywhere in your home - Easy expansion the wide range of Belkin networking products let you expand your network to include devices such as printers and gaming consoles - No cabling required you can spare the expense and hassle of retrofitting Ethernet cabling throughout the home or office - Widespread industry acceptance choose from a wide range of interoperable networking products
+Mobility - you'll no longer need a dedicated "computer room" - now you can work on a networked laptop or desktop computer anywhere within your wireless range

+Easy installation - Belkin's Easy Installation Wizard makes setup simple

+Flexibility - set up and access printers, computers, and other networking devices from anywhere in your home

+Easy Expansion - the wide range of Belkin networking products let you expand your network to include devices such as printers and gaming consoles

+No cabling required - you can spare the expense and hassle of retrofitting Ethernet cabling throughout the home or office

+Widespread industry acceptance - choose from a wide range of interoperable networking products

-Placement of your Router for Optimal Performance Important Factors for Placement and Setup
+Placement of your Wireless G Router

+Important Factors for Placement and Setup
-Your wireless connection will be stronger the closer your computer is to your Router.
-Typical indoor operating range for wireless devices is between 100 and 200 feet.

-In the same way, your wireless connection and performance will degrade somewhat as the distance between your Router and connected devices increases.
+Your wireless connection will be stronger the closer your computer is to your Wireless Router or Access Point.
+Typical indoor operating range for your wireless devices is between 100 and 200 feet.
+In the same way, your wireless connection and performance will degrade somewhat as the distance between your Wireless Router or Access Point connected devices increases.
 This may or may not be noticeable to you.
-As you move farther from your Router, connection speed may decrease.
+As you move further from your Wireless Router or Access Point, connection speed may decrease.
 Factors that can weaken signals simply by getting in the way of your network's radio waves are metal appliances or obstructions, and walls.

-If you have concerns about your network's performance that might be related to range or obstruction factors, try moving the computer to a position between five and 10 feet away from the Router in order to see if distance is the problem.
+If you have concerns about your network's performance that might be related to range or obstruction factors, try moving the computer to a position between five and ten feet from the Wireless Router or Access Point, in order to see if distance is the problem.
 If difficulties persist even at close range, please contact Belkin Technical Support.